 To attract the best talent to help the company create high-quality content for its readers, EndGame360 offers 12 weeks paid parental and family medical leave.

 Whether the employee is the birth parent or not, EndGame360 gives 12 weeks off to take care of the new addition to the family.

 10. Alight Solutions

 Alight Solutions helps companies create solutions that elevate the employee experience and well-being.
 Unsurprisingly, the company’s employee benefits include an impressive maternity leave.

 Alight Solutions offers 8 weeks of fully paid parental leave, including adoptive and foster care placement.

 Maternity leave guidelines differ from country to country.
 The US is one of the worst-performing countries in this regard, as it mandates only 12 weeks of unpaid leave.

-Most candidates would prefer European and LatAm standards, where longer leave period and some salary payment is guaranteed at the national level.
+Most job candidates would prefer European and LatAm standards, where a longer leave period and some salary payments are guaranteed at the national level.

-However, many LatAm talents still find US employment offers attractive because the salary is often much higher than local standards.
-So, they still often prefer to be contractors and take unpaid parental time off if needed.
+However, many remote workers still find US employment offers attractive because the salary is often much higher than their local standards.
+So, they still often prefer to work as contractors and take unpaid parental time off if needed.

-Visit Near to access a curated job board that helps US businesses find and hire English-speaking, highly skilled remote workers from Latin America.
-Fill out this form to get a list of pre-vetted LatAm talents and start interviewing for free.
+Fill out this form to get a list of pre-vetted LatAm talent and start interviewing for free.